Death Toll Rises in Toxic Herbal Liquor, Dozens Hospitalized in Bangkok

-BANGKOK — The Department of Disease Control and the Department of Medical Services, Ministry of Public Health, indicated on August 27, 2024 that methanol poisoning from consuming contaminated herbal liquor in the Khlong Sam Wa area has led to another death, bringing the death toll to four.
+BANGKOK — The Department of Disease Control and the Department of Medical Services, Ministry of Public Health, reported on August 28, 2024 that methanol poisoning from consuming contaminated herbal liquor in the Khlong Sam Wa area has led to another death, bringing the death toll to six.
+Of the 2 most recent deaths, 1 person died at home.

-The number of patients has increased by 2 cases, from yesterday’s total of 33 cases to 35 cases.
-Currently, 22 patients are under treatment, and 9 patients have recovered.
+There are 37 cumulative cases of patient, including 7 patients are on ventilators, while 9 have recovered.

 The investigation is primarily being conducted by the Min Buri Police Station, which has inspected 18 herbal liquor stores in the Bangkok Metropolitan Police Division 3 area and one store in Soi On Nut 77 in cooperation with the Excise Department, the Medical Sciences Department and the Medical Office of the Bangkok Metropolitan Administration (BMA).